acsl-technion/ntl/README.md

 ntl has been tested with Xilinx Vivado HLS, and Xilinx Vivado 2018.2, and the evaluation P4 application has been tested with Xilinx SDNet 2018.2.

+ntl relies on [Boost](https://www.boost.org/) libraries, and was tested with version 1.54.0.

 The C simulation test of the UDP firewall example requires [googletest](https://github.com/google/googletest) and [libpcap](https://www.tcpdump.org/).